 Creating a new vendor

-Vendor code: It is not mandatory, but if you want to update the vendor list, e.g., from an Excel .CSV file, the information with the same vendor code will update Netvisor's vendor information.
+Vendor code: The vendor code is not mandatory.
+If you want to update the vendor list, for example from an Excel .CSV file, information with the same vendor code will update Netvisor's vendor details.
 Otherwise, the vendor is created again in the system.

-Business ID: It is recommended to enter this, as functions like purchase invoice scanning and e-invoice search vendor information based on the bank account, vendor name, and business ID.
+Business id: It is recommended to enter the business id, because purchase invoice scanning and e-invoice functions search vendor details based on the bank account, vendor name, and business id.

 Identifier: If the vendor is foreign, you can enter the vendor's VAT number or other similar organization identifier in this field.
 The field is visible if the company uses the construction industry reporting procedure.